quicwg/base-drafts/draft-ietf-quic-recovery.md

 ack-eliciting packet is sent or acknowledged, when the handshake is confirmed, or when Initial or Handshake keys are discarded.
 This ensures the PTO is always set based on the latest RTT information and for the last sent ack-eliciting packet in the correct packet number space.
-When the PTO is armed and there are no ack-eliciting packets in flight, the PTO is set from the current time.
+When the PTO expires and there are no ack-eliciting packets in flight, the PTO is set from the current time.

 When ack-eliciting packets in multiple packet number spaces are in flight,